vicchi/maps.geotastic.org/README.md

 ## You Were Here; Places I've Been To According To Foursquare

 You'll find the source for this in the `/checkins` sub-directory.
 Map your own Foursquare checkin history via `privatesquare`.

+## Notes

+Preview images are sized at 1440x160 in Snapz Pro X with Drop Shadow Border, making the total image dimensions 1464x184.